universal-meaning-map/ipld-mindmap-old-readme/README.md

 `IPLD` and therefore a `mindmap node` are part of the `IPFS` domain, so they live on this 1D world.

 ### 2D
 We can express a relation between two pieces of content as coordinate.
-Where the abscissa is the `origin` `CID` =and the ordinate is the `target` `CID`:
+Where the abscissa is the `origin` `CID` and the ordinate is the `target` `CID`:

 (`originCID`, `targetCID`)